dakirk/EC444-Team2-Upneja-Martin-Kirk/quest-3/report.md

 ## Summary

 In this quest, we built a wearable that tracks biometric data and communicates information to a central graphical hub.
 We wired three different devices to the ESP32: a battery, a thermistor, and a vibration sensor.
 We also wired two LEDs to the ESP32, where one blinked if pinged by the user from the front-end and another blinked to notify the user to drink water.
 The battery level, temperature, and step count were sent to the node server through a UDP socket and then sent to the front-end through a TCP socket.
-To control the device from the front-end, we used HTTP POST requests, which carried payload information that was sent back to the ESP32 through the UDP socket.
+To control the device from the front-end, we used HTTP post requests, which carried payload information that was sent back to the ESP32 through the UDP socket.
 In the front end we plotted real-time sensor data using Canvas.js and embedded buttons, switches, and text fields to control the post requests.
+We also port forwarded our application so that the device could be monitored and controlled from any IP.

 The division of labor was as follows: